 - Situational cheating

-Depending on the person’s personality traits, their family dynamics, and even their past relationships, their reasons may vary.
+Depending on the person’s personality traits, family dynamics, and even their past relationships, their reasons may vary.
+Moreover, the psychological facts about a cheating man might be different from that of a woman.
 The psychology behind cheating and lying is complex, but the more you educate yourself on the subject, the better your chances are of trying to wrap your head around it.

 9 Psychological Facts About Cheating